arielherself/espresso/README.raw.md

 <strong>Fact of the day:</strong> 1.6bn, the number of international tourist trips forecast to take place in 2023, still fewer than in 2019.
 [Read the full story](https://www.economist.com/the-world-ahead/2022/11/14/ten-trends-to-watch-in-the-coming-year).

+<strong>Correction:</strong> Thursday’s fact of the day stated that there are forecast to be 300m fewer international tourist trips taken in 2023 than were taken in 2019.
+The difference is forecast to be 200m.
+Sorry.

 ----------

 ## Britain’s autumn budget